f1db/f1db/README.md

 Above changes are also reflected in the SQLite database as separate tables are introduced.

-Because of the new JSON splitted format (which is also available for the Smile format) a dedicated `f1db-json-schema-vX.X.X-splitted.json` JSON schema is introduced for the splitted release artifacts.
+Because of the new JSON splitted format (which is also available for the Smile format) a dedicated `f1db-json-schema-vX.X.X-splitted.json` schema is introduced for the splitted release artifacts.

 ## F1DB JSON Schema